-It’s a multi-purpose tool that allows you to promote your business in more ways — and with greater impact — than any other form of media.
+It’s a multi-purpose tool that allows you to promote your business in more places — and with greater impact — than any other form of media.
 That’s why video in your pocket provides you with a lot of practical options to get your message across.

 A Common Sense Approach to Using Video

-As a medium, video continues to evolve, with increases in bandwidth (the amount of data that can be transmitted) contributing to a rise in video use.
+As a medium, video continues to evolve, with increases in bandwidth (the amount of data that can be transmitted) contributing to a rise in its use.
 Plus, as it’s gained popularity, marketing platforms have prioritized it, which, in turn, has widened its influence across more channels.

 Video benefits both businesses and consumers — and this has grown significantly, too.
 It’s accessible and seamlessly integrated across all kinds of digital marketing channels.
 In short, it’s an extremely valuable tool in your marketing toolbox.

 Video can deliver a lot of bang for your buck.
 It’s as simple as that.
 It allows you to communicate with your customers in a more direct way than any other medium.